AnnaO8/kg-llm-ir/README.md

 ### How to reproduce the evaluations
-To reproduce the evaluations for retrieval and generation results, simply run these comands in the following folder
+To reproduce the evaluations for retrieval and generation results, simply run these comands in the ./evaluation/ folder
-./evaluation/
+- python retrieval_evaluation.py
-python retrieval_evaluation.py
+- python generation_evaluation.py

-python generation_evaluation.py
+### How to simply look at the results (without recalculation)

-### How to simply look at the results
+The following documents includes the retrieval and generation evaluation results that are published in the thesis
-The following documents includes the retrieval and generation results that are published in the thesis retrieval_evaluation_output.txt
+- ./evaluation/retrieval_evaluation_output.txt
-generation_evaluation_output.txt
+- ./evaluation/generation_evaluation_output.txt

 ### How to run one of the approaches (baselines or Graph TRACE)